 Science of Aging Well: Want to Live to a Healthy 100?

-We are in the middle of a global demographic shift from increasing longevity and low birth rates.
-We need to shift our focus to ensure that we are aging well—to enjoy the gift of more time.
+We are in the middle of a global demographic shift due to increasing longevity and low birth rates.
+We need to shift our focus to ensure that we are aging well, to enjoy the gift of more time.
 Blue Zones founder Dan Buettner joined an expert panel at the Milken Global Conference 2018 to discuss what progress has been made with longevity research, precision medicine, digital tools, and genetic research.
 The panel, moderated by Paul Irving (Chairman of the Center for the Future of Aging), also included Nobel Laureate and famed scientist Dr. Elizabeth Blackburn, Arianna Huffington, and Laura Deming of The Longevity Fund.

 On using science to improve population health:

 “I’m much more into precision prevention myself.
 Precision medicine is a bit 20th century.”—Dr. Elizabeth Blackburn

 On the role of environment in determining health: